ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

 Ray State CLI and SDK
 ----------------------------

-.. tip:: We'd love to hear your feedback on using Ray state APIs - `feedback form <https://forms.gle/gh77mwjEskjhN8G46>`_!
+.. tip:: Provide feedback on using Ray state APIs - `feedback form <https://forms.gle/gh77mwjEskjhN8G46>`_!

-Use Ray State APIs to access the current state (snapshot) of Ray through a CLI or Python SDK (developer APIs).
+Use Ray State APIs to access the current state (snapshot) of Ray through the CLI or Python SDK (developer APIs).

 .. note::